tylerpcarter/inls161/refsheets/pandoc-ref.md

 If you wish to convert to a DOCX or ODT file:

-`pandoc -S -o example.docx example.md`
+`pandoc -o example.docx example.md`
-`pandoc -S -o example.odt example.md`
+`pandoc -o example.odt example.md`

 If you wish to convert between two different word processor types:

-`pandoc -S -o example.docx example.odt`
+`pandoc -o example.docx example.odt`

 Filter a document through a template file:

-`pandoc -S --template=FILE -o example.docx example.md`
+`pandoc -S --reference-docx=FILE -o example.docx example.md`

 In the above command, you need to specify the location of the template file.
 If it is a file called `template.docx` and is located in the same directory as your Markdown source, then the command will be:

-`pandoc -S --template=./template.docx -o example.docx example.md`
+`pandoc -S --reference-docx=./template.docx -o example.docx example.md`

 Compile a table of contents (for PDF output):